 So as one of my students always told me; don’t worry, be happy 🙂

-Concluding thoughts on the 5 things I wish I would have known before teaching English in Madrid
+Concluding thoughts on the 5 things I wish I would have known before teaching English in Spain

 Let me know if you thought these suggestions were helpful by leaving a comment below!

 I’d also really love it if you let me know if you have taught abroad, and if so where and what was your experience like?
 Do these suggestions sound familiar to you?

 You guys, teaching English in Spain has left me with more to learn than what I feel I left my students with lol.